Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: Use-Case and Experimental Setup

 Using the histogram of the performance ECDF instead of its continuous counterpart allows to keep the data in-memory, in compact data structures, without having to rely on slow disk accesses.

 The performance of the considered algorithm is computed as a statistic on this histogram.
-In our study, we use the area under the curve (AUC) of the discretized ECDF, approximated as the sum of the histogram.
+In our study, we use the volume under the curve (3D counterpart of the area under the curve, AUC) of the discretized ECDF, approximated as the sum of the EAF histogram.
 This allows for a compromise between quality and time, which is easily available because we consider synthetic benchmarks with known bounds.

-\subsection{The $(\mu,\lambda)$ ``Fast'' GA Family}
+\subsection{The $(\mu \stackrel{+}{,} \lambda)$ ``Fast'' GA Family}

-We chose for our use-case a family of $(\mu + \lambda)$ GAs, which is to a large extend inspired by the study~\cite{YeWDB20}.
+We chose for our use-case a family of $(\mu \stackrel{+}{,} \lambda)$ GAs, which is to a large extend inspired by the study~\cite{YeWDB20}.
 Algorithm~\ref{alg:GA} summarizes the framework, called ``FastGA'' in the implementation.

 Essentially, given a parent population of $\mu$ points, each of the $\lambda$ offspring is created by first deciding which variation operator is applied (line~\ref{line:SampleRc}): with probability $p_c$ the offspring is generated by first recombining two search points from the parent population (lines \ref{line:SelectC}--\ref{line:Crossover}) and then randomly deciding (with probability $p_m$) whether or not to apply a mutation operator to the so-created offspring (lines \ref{line:CrossMutIf}--\ref{line:CrossMutElse}).
 When crossover was not selected in line~\ref{line:CrossoverIf}, the offspring is created by mutation (lines \ref{line:SelectM}--\ref{line:Mutation}).
 When all $\lambda$ offspring have been created, the iteration is completed by a replacement step (line~\ref{line:Replace}).